Jason Plummer (politician): Election to the Illinois State Senate

 Plummer was first elected to the Illinois Senate in 2018.
 He garnered over 57% of the total vote in a four-way race to win the primary election.
-In the general election he carried every county in the district, defeating his opponent with over 70% of the vote, and becoming the first Republican State Senator from Madison County in five decades.
+In the general election he carried every county in the district, defeating his opponent with over 70% of the vote and becoming the first Republican State Senator from Madison County in five decades.

 Plummer and has the highest lifetime voting score from the American Conservative Union's CPAC Foundation among Illinois Senators.
 His lifetime voting record is rated by The Freedom Index as the highest of any member of the Illinois General Assembly scored more than one term.
-Plummer was named 2022 Legislator of the Year by the Associated Builders and Contractors, 2025 Senator of the year by A.B.A.T.E., chaired the Technology & Manufacturing Association's Small and Midsized Manufacturing Caucus, and received the St. Louis Regional Chamber's Catalyst Award.
-He also has been named Friend of Agriculture by the IL Farm Bureau and Champion of Free Enterprise by the IL Chamber of Commerce multiple times, and has consistently been endorsed by organizations such as the NFIB, IL Chamber, NRA, Illinois Family Action, ABATE of Illinois, Illinois Federation for Right to Life, Tax Accountability, Illinois Sheriffs Association, Illinois REALTORS Association, Illinois F.O.P, Chicago F.O.P., Associated Fire Fighters of Illinois, Chicago Fire Fighters, Illinois Conservatives Organization, among others.
+Plummer was named 2022 Legislator of the Year by the Associated Builders and Contractors, 2025 Senator of the year by A.B.A.T.E.(A Brotherhood Aimed Toward Education), chaired the Technology & Manufacturing Association's Small and Midsized Manufacturing Caucus, and received the St. Louis Regional Chamber's Catalyst Award.
+He also has been named Friend of Agriculture by the IL Farm Bureau and Champion of Free Enterprise by the IL Chamber of Commerce multiple times, and has consistently been endorsed by organizations such as the NFIB (National Federation of Independent Business), IL Chamber, NRA (National Rifle Association), Illinois Family Action, ABATE of Illinois, Illinois Federation for Right to Life, Tax Accountability, Illinois Sheriffs Association, Illinois REALTORS Association, Illinois F.O.P (Fraternal Order of Police), Chicago F.O.P., Associated Fire Fighters of Illinois, Chicago Fire Fighters, Illinois Conservatives Organization, among others.